coleturner/solidselectors/README.md

 ### Babel plugin

 The Babel plugin is optional but recommended.
 When it transpiles - the `createSelector()` calls will be replaced with strings and the `import { createSelector }` statements are removed 🎉

+If you don't use the Babel plugin - be careful not to mutate the `require.cache` module cache.
+Doing so could cause the `solidselectors` package to lose its singleton data structures.

 ### Runtime module